wycky1990/printf/README.md

 14. The flood of print has turned reading into a process of gulping rather than savo ring
 Handle the following custom conversion specifier:

-15. *
-All the above options work well together.
+All the codes work together to create printf function.